kat-cruz/NSF-Senegal/README.md

-# NSF Senegal: DISES Project
+# NSF Senegal: DISES Project  (WIP - not accurate atm)
 ## This is where we store and manage our scripts to clean, analyze, and process data.
 No data is **ever** stored in these folders.

 ## Software used: